 OAE operates a rigorous peer-review process.
-In most cases, this is a single-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+In most cases, this is a single-blind assessment with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, and new Regional Editors.

 A summary of the editorial process is given in the flowchart below.
 The following provides notes on each step.